bernhardAxonIvy/doc/source/designer-guide/introduction/common-ui-components.rst

 All refactoring wizards have the same structure:

--  On the *first page* you enter the **parameters** of the operation (e.g. new name and/or namespace, target project, etc.) if any are required.
-Also you may chose whether any existing references to the refactored artifact should be updated automatically (e.g. if you rename a sub process then all callers to that sub process will be updated, so that they point to the renamed instance).
+-  On the *first page* you enter the **parameters** of the operation (e.g., new name and/or namespace, target project, etc.) if any are required.
+Also you may chose whether any existing references to the refactored artifact should be updated automatically (e.g., if you rename a sub process then all callers to that sub process will be updated, so that they point to the renamed instance).
 This is the default behavior.